 Living life against all odds

 I’ve lived a life better than I should have, and I’m proud that I continue to defy medical expectations.
 This hasn’t come without challenges.
 But that light-bulb moment is something I’ll forever be thankful for – the realisation of the powerful alignment between my body, mind and soul.

 The importance of keeping my body healthy, and to look to new ways of improving my mental wellbeing.
 If our life experiences are all part of a plan to teach us how we can support others, it makes complete sense that I’ve landed on a path initially supported by massage therapy and now mindfulness, resilience and health coaching.

 As a dedicated massage therapist, I’ve seen first-hand how regular massage can improve someone’s quality of life.
 Whether it’s to proactively align the body to face the day-to-day or to treat pains and stresses.
 But, it wasn’t until I followed the path of mindfulness, resilience and wellness and introduced my own daily practices that I realised the benefits of treating body, mind and soul.

 Since introducing a daily practice of mindfulness and working towards building inner resilience, I have managed to come off all my heart medication for high blood pressure and no longer take pain medications.
 My sleep has improved, I am less tired during the day, and I am able to cope with my daily life with ease.

 I’ve travelled a path filled with immeasurable highs and difficult lows.
 Experiences that have given me time, patience and grace to reflect on where I’ve been, where I am and where I’m heading.
 A spirited determination to ease the bodies, minds and souls of the remarkable people I get to work alongside.
 I hope that you’ll feel this when you join me to strengthen your own journey to wellbeing.

 I’m so excited to introduce you to The Brain Garden Trust

-The Brain Garden Trust is a registered charity providing mindfulness-based support to children, and their families, living with long-term health conditions.
+The Brain Garden Trust is a registered charity providing mindfulness-based support to children, and their families, living with a long-term health or neurodivergent condition.